Golf in Jamaica

 And then there are families of golfers who … but you get the idea …

 Whenever golfers think about vacations, they think about golf, sunshine, good food and … more golf.

 So now you perhaps are thinking golf too.
 If so, consider this: a private villa with its own staff, pool and luxurious ambiance, on some of the world's best golf courses … with dedicated staff taking care of every need and loving local nannies caring for little ones, allowing adults the free time they need to golf with a clear conscience.
 To cap it all, a wide variety of sports and leisure options awaits non-golfers as does the inviting prospect of doing nothing whatsoever in the finest style!

-Villas by Linda Smith offers 25 golf villas on or very near Jamaica's top golf courses which bear names of international renown including The Tryall Club, Half Moon, Three Palms at Rose Hall and the superb new White Witch at the Ritz Carlton.
+Villas by Linda Smith offers 33 golf villas on or very near Jamaica's top golf courses which bear names of international renown including The Tryall Club, Half Moon, Cinnamon Hill at Rose Hall and the superb White Witch.